PeteGoo/tcSlackBuildNotifier/README.md

   maxCommitsToDisplay="5">
 </slacknotifications>
 ```
+- *your default channel* is the channel with the # in front of it e.g. #general
+- *your team name* is the team e.g. mycoolteam NOT mycoolteam.slack.com

-The user token is available when you got to https://api.slack.com while logged in to your Slack instance.
+- The user token is available when you got to https://api.slack.com/web while logged in to your Slack instance.
 Under "authentication" you should see a token displayed like below.

 ![Sample Auth Token](https://raw.github.com/petegoo/tcSlackBuildNotifier/master/docs/SlackToken.png)